Urban Ecosystems: Structures, Functions and Designs

-- The mark is based evenly on an individual assignment (50 %) and individual reflections on a group assignment (50 %).
-The individual assignment is a report of 8 pp, handed in by the end of course week #5, dealing with the subjects presented in the first part of the course.
-The individual reflections on a group assignment is a 2 pp report, based on the group product, which is a 2 min video of an urban ecosystem design, presented to an audience.
-The 2 pp report hand-in and video presentation take place in the exam week (course week #9).
+- The mark is based evenly on two written assignments: 1. an individual assignment (50 %) and 2. individual reflections on a group assignment (50 %).
+The individual assignment is a short report, handed in halfway through the course, dealing with the subjects presented in the first part of the course.
+The individual reflections on a group assignment is an 8 hours written assignment conducted in block week 9 (exam week).
+It is based on the group assigment, which is a 2 min video of an urban ecosystem design.

 - Marking scale

 Students who have not met the exam registration reuqirement have to hand in a written report of 6-8 pp. as substition for the group assigment and the 8 hour written assigment.